package-broker/docs/docs/getting-started/quickstart-cloudflare.md

 ### GitHub Actions: Workflow Fails

+- **Missing package-lock.json**: The action requires both `package.json` and `package-lock.json` to be committed.
+If you see an error about missing `package-lock.json`, run `npm install` locally and commit both files.
+- **Missing @package-broker/cloudflare**: Ensure `package.json` includes `@package-broker/cloudflare` as a dependency.
+The template repository already includes this.
 - Verify all required secrets and variables are set
 - Check secret/variable names are exact (case-sensitive)
 - Review workflow logs for specific error messages